-Located in the second floor of the Mount Scopus Library for the Humanities and Social Sciences
+The map collection is located on the second floor of the Mount Scopus Library for the Humanities and Social Sciences.

 Of the 70,000 maps in the collection, about half are maps of the world and half are maps of Israel.